Socuz/broken-link/README.md

 - Image Stream
 - Cronjob

+You will need three parameters:
+- NAMESPACE: Name of your Rahti project/namespace
+- GITHUB_REPO: URL of the GitHub repo where to source for building the image
+- GITHUB_BRANCH: Name of the GitHub branch

 You can modify the schedule of the cronjob by modifying the line `schedule`:
 ```yaml
 ...